 Similarly, a product might be underperforming because you just introduced a new product that has caught the attention of the customers or because your competition is offering a similar product at a lower price.

-With this metric, you would be able to gauge the customer’s overall satisfaction with your company’s product or service
+With this metric, you would be able to gauge the customer’s overall satisfaction with your company’s product or service.
+So to calculate product performance, rank the products by sales revenue.

 9. Average lifetime value of a customer